Changing of the Guard

 It was during her participation at a support group as a first time mother that her appreciation for how meaningful and necessary these and other services offered by the organisation were for people affected by adoption.

-Jo became actively involved with the organisation seven years ago, first undertaking the Helping Skills course and then building and maintaining Jigsaw's website, producing the newsletter and managing public relations for the organisation.
+Jo became actively involved with the organisation in 2013, first undertaking the Helping Skills course and later building and maintaining Jigsaw's website, producing the newsletter and managing public relations for the organisation.

-Jo’s professional background is in journalism and public relations and she holds a Bachelor of Journalism, Masters of Public Relations and a Doctorate of Creative Arts (Creative Writing).
-With many new projects in development for 2021, she is looking forward to a great year for the organisation.
+Jo’s professional background is in journalism and public relations and she holds a Bachelor of Journalism, Masters of Public Relations and a Doctorate of Creative Arts (Creative Writing) exploring the construction of identity after adoption using writing.
+With many new projects in development, she is looking forward to a great future for the organisation.

 Other changes to the management committee include the welcome addition of Lois Buch as Secretary.